SrilathaCTS/spring-boot-cassandra/README.md

 # spring-boot-cassandra

-This application pulls and update the employee dates from cassandra DB.
+This application pulls, create, update and deletes the employee data from cassandra DB.